alexrudnick/dissertation/BURNDOWN.md

       everything we need to know about a given corpus in one object.
 Pass the corpora objects around as arguments like you're a marginally competent software engineer.
+      * can we actually skip this?
+Maybe we can.
+We train classifiers for es-en, for example, and then we just need to take the "annotated" version of a Spanish sentence and turn it into a classification problem, just extract features from it.
+That's not so hard, right?
     * DONE pick lemmatizer/stemmer to use (can just use FreeLing!)
     * make features out of those annotations